If you've ever been involved with building an employee training program, chances are you've come across the term microlearning once or twice.

 The key to making a microlearning video as quickly as it takes to watch it is to use an online AI video maker.

-We'll be using a tool called Synthesia STUDIO to create microlearning videos, but this step-by-step guide applies to any method of your choosing.
+We'll be using a tool called Synthesia to create microlearning videos, but this step-by-step guide applies to any method of your choosing.

 Here's a video version, if you're a visual learner:

 One aspect of video content creation that takes up a large chunk of time is design.

 Choosing the right background, finding the right stock footage, and adding transitions and animations - all that can be bypassed by using video templates.

 We have made the job easy for you by creating a microlearning video template.

 Simply add the template to the video canvas whole or just use individual scenes and combine them to your liking.